lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 ==================

 The MSPM0L1105 is a versatile microcontroller that we are utilizing to emulate an 8-channel 12-bit ADC and a 4KB EEPROM.
-This microcontroller is connected to the PocketBeagle2 via the I2C interface, allowing for efficient communication and data transfer.
+This microcontroller is connected to PocketBeagle via the I2C interface, allowing for efficient communication and data transfer.

 1. The 8-channel 12-bit ADC provides high-resolution analog-to-digital conversion, enabling precise measurement of analog signals from various sensors and inputs.
 This is particularly useful for applications requiring accurate data acquisition and monitoring.
 2. The 4KB EEPROM emulation offers non-volatile storage for configuration data, calibration parameters, and other critical information.
-This ensures that important data is retained even when the system is powered off, enhancing the reliability and functionality of the PocketBeagle2.
+This ensures that important data is retained even when the system is powered off, enhancing the reliability and functionality of PocketBeagle 2.

-By integrating the MSPM0L1105, we can leverage its capabilities to expand the analog input and storage options of the PocketBeagle2, making it suitable for a wider range of applications and use cases.
+By integrating the MSPM0L1105, we can leverage its capabilities to expand the analog input and storage options of PocketBeagle 2, making it suitable for a wider range of applications and use cases.

 .. figure:: images/hardware-design/mspm0.png